UTSANeuroscienceCodingClub/central/README.md

 # Welcome to the Neuroscience Coding Club's Repository!
-**We are an organization at the University of Texas at San Antonio with the goal of teaching others, presenting ideas, and creating a community environment.**
+**We are an organization at the University of Texas at San Antonio with the goal of teaching others, presenting ideas, collaboration, and creating a community environment.**

 ### Links
 * Join our discord  [here](https://discord.gg/bFVTGscbtE)!